 In commercial applications, leasehold improvements are often necessary changes to meet the tenant’s business needs.
 For example, a retailer may need shelving, checkout counters, and security cameras installed.
 Or an office space may need partitions to divide a large area into individual workstations.

-Generally, leasehold improvements belong to the landlord and stay with the property after the lease has expired.
+Generally, these improvements belong to the landlord and stay with the property after the lease has expired.
 For this reason, the landlord often pays for leasehold improvements or reimburses the tenant for making them.
 However, it isn’t always that straightforward.

-Sometimes tenants will pay for leasehold improvements that they can later uninstall and take with them.
+Sometimes tenants will pay for improvements that they can later uninstall and take with them.
 And in other cases, the landlord may be unwilling to cover leasehold improvements that a tenant needs, but they cannot be uninstalled, and so the tenant pays for them knowing the improvements will ultimately belong to the landlord.

 When the landlord pays for leasehold improvements, they usually use one of four methods: